 Althea Gibson biography

 Althea Gibson was born in South Carolina on August 25, 1927.
 At an early age, she developed a love of sport.
-Her great talent was in tennis, but in the 1950s, most tournaments were closed to African-Americans.
-Gibson kept playing (and winning) until her skills could no longer be denied, and became the first African American to play at Wimbledon.
+Her great talent was in tennis, but in the 1940s and '50s, most tournaments were closed to African Americans.
+Gibson kept playing (and winning) until her skills could no longer be denied, and in 1951, she became the first African American to play at Wimbledon.
+Gibson won the women's singles and doubles at Wimbledon in 1957, and won the U.S. Open in 1958.

-Athlete Althea Neale Gibson was born on August 25, 1927, in Silver, South Carolina.
-Gibson blazed a new trail in the sport of tennis, winning some of the sport's biggest titles in the 1950s and becoming the game's first black champion.
+Althea Neale Gibson was born on August 25, 1927, in Silver, South Carolina.
+Gibson blazed a new trail in the sport of tennis, winning some of the sport's biggest titles in the 1950s, and broke racial barriers in professional golf as well.

 At a young age, Gibson moved with her family to the Harlem borough of New York City.
 Gibson's life at this time had its hardships.
-Her family struggled to make end's meet, living on public assistance for a time, and she struggled in the classroom, often skipping school all together.
-However, Gibson loved to play sports—especially ping-pong.
+Her family struggled to make ends meet, living on public assistance for a time, and Gibson struggled in the classroom, often skipping school all together.
+However, Gibson loved to play sports—especially table tennis—and she soon made a name for herself as a local table tennis champion.
+Her skills were eventually noticed by musician Buddy Walker, who invited her to play tennis on local courts.

-After winning several tournaments hosted by the local recreation department, she was introduced to the Harlem River Tennis Courts in 1941.
-Incredibly, just a year after picking up a racket for the first time, Gibson won a local tournament sponsored by the American Tennis Association, an African-American organization established to promote and sponsor tournaments for black players.
-For Gibson, two more ATA titles followed in 1944 and 1945.
-After losing one title in 1946, Gibson won 10 straight championships from 1947 to 1956.
+After winning several tournaments hosted by the local recreation department, Gibson was introduced to the Harlem River Tennis Courts in 1941.
+Incredibly, just a year after picking up a racket for the first time, she won a local tournament sponsored by the American Tennis Association, an African-American organization established to promote and sponsor tournaments for black players.
+She picked up two more ATA titles in 1944 and 1945.
+Then, after losing one title in 1946, Gibson won 10 straight championships from 1947 to 1956.
+Amidst this winning streak, she made history as the first African-American tennis player to compete at both the U.S. National Championships (1950) and Wimbledon (1951).

 Gibson's success at those ATA tournaments paved the way for her to attend Florida A&M University on a sports scholarship.
 She graduated from the school in 1953, but it was a struggle for her to get by.
 At one point, she even thought of leaving sports all together to join the U.S. Army.
 A good deal of her frustration had to do with the fact that so much of the tennis world was closed off to her.
 The white-dominated, white-managed sport was segregated in the United States, as was the world around it.

 The breaking point came in 1950, when Alice Mable, a former tennis No. 1 herself, wrote a piece in American Lawn Tennis magazine lambasting her sport for denying a player of Gibson's caliber to compete in the world's best tournaments.
-Mable's article caught notice and in 1951, and Gibson made history when she became the first African-American invited to play at Wimbledon.
-A year later, she was a Top 10 player in the United States.
-She then climbed even higher, to No. 7 in 1953.
+Mable's article caught notice, and by 1952—just one year after becoming the first black player to compete at Wimbledon—Gibson was a Top 10 player in the United States.
+She went on to climb even higher, to No. 7 by 1953.

 For her part, however, Gibson downplayed her pioneering role.
 "I have never regarded myself as a crusader," she states in her 1958 autobiography, I Always Wanted to Be Somebody.
 "I don't consciously beat the drums for any cause, not even the negro in the United States."